Book Review: The Art of Vintage Cocktails

 About The Book

-The recipes included in this book are also divided into categories by time period—the Gilded Age, Roaring Twenties and Prohibition, and Post-Prohibition to Mid-Century Modern—so you get to taste a wide variety of cocktails from the last century.
+The recipes included in this book are divided into categories by time period—the Gilded Age, Roaring Twenties and Prohibition, and Post-Prohibition to Mid-Century Modern—so you get to taste a wide variety of drinks from last century.

 Features: